Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![Screenshot of the Log Search blade.](images/Lab-guide/image142.png "Log Search blade")

-    >**Note:** you may have less or more data, but keep in mind, the service has only been collecting data since you began the lab.
+    > **Note**: you may have less or more data, but keep in mind, the service has only been collecting data since you began the lab.

 4. Notice in the left, there are different types of data.
 Select **Windows Defender** followed by **Apply**.